klaudiosinani/klaudiosinani.github.io/src/content/blog/perpetual-struggle-of-best-practices-a-pragmatic-definition.md

 ### Where

-Best Practises are used during the entire software engineering lifecycle, specifically:
+Best Practices are used during the entire software engineering lifecycle, specifically:

 - Designing
 - Developing